 Obtaining RTD Temperature Readings Using groov RIO

-Currently, the groov RIO does not support RTD sensors as inputs used to measure temperature.
-However, there is a way to measure and receive temperature data with an RTD PT100 using just a groov RIO and a little math.
+The groov RIO does not have a specific input type of “RTD”.
+However, there is a way to measure and convert the resistance to temperature data with an RTD PT100 using just a groov RIO and a little math.

 Configuring the I/O Channel in groov Manage:

 • Wire the RTD as a thermistor.
-If you have a three wire sensor, just use two wires.
+If you have a three or four wire sensor, just use the two wires that are connected directly to the sensor.

 • Don’t worry about scaling as that will be done in the software.